deca12x/Archetypes/README.md

 - All actions have cooldowns (2-6 minutes) to balance strategy and pace.
 - Game state evolves in real-time, with live updates via Mantle smart contracts.

----

-## Why 12 Archetypes

-This project delivers:
-- A modern, high-performance interface for navigating maps and game states.
-- Wallet and social login flows with Thirdweb authentication.
-- Integration with Mantle smart contracts for prize locking and rewards.
-- A showcase of pixel-art level selectors and game UI.
-- A foundation for building Web3-native multiplayer strategy games.

----

 ## Tech Stack